-When enough wadding has been inserted (to your taste—both thick or thin are fine), continue whip stitching until you reach the end of the last corner.
-Sew a few times through your whipstitch, create a finishing knot, sew through another bit of whip stitch and cut off the thread as close to the fabric as possible.
+When enough wadding has been inserted (to your taste—both thick and thin are fine), continue whip stitching until you reach the end of the last corner.
+Sew a few times through your whipstitch, create a finishing knot, sew through another bit of whip stitch, and cut off the thread as close to the fabric as possible.

-If you'd like the EXACT pattern that was used in this tutorial, visit this website: Blackwork-Chevron-Biscornu-Pattern.pdf
+If you'd like the exact pattern that was used in this tutorial, you can find it here: Blackwork-Chevron-Biscornu-Pattern.pdf

 I'd love to hear any of your comments or feedback on making biscornus below.
-They are a tricky project, but look great and are a very cute gift idea.
-If pressed, I'd say the hardest part was picking up the backstitch around the the edges to whip stitch—but this can be solved by using a sharper needle, by creasing the fabric or by only doing every second square.
+They are a tricky project, but they look great and are a very cute gift idea.
+If pressed, I'd say the hardest part was picking up the backstitch around the edges to whip stitch—but this can be solved by using a sharper needle, creasing the fabric or by only doing every second square.

 © 2015 Suzanne Day